Soapy7261/goofyproxy/README.md

 [bincall-io](./bincall-io) uses a [bincall Server](./bincall) to transfer bytes through "binary calls" and runs goofyproxy on top of that.

+# s3io
+[s3io](./s3io) creates and reads files on an AWS S3 Bucket for data transfer.

 # VideoIo

 [VideoIo](./videoio) allows data transfer over video calls and runs goofyproxy